dapplets/dapplet-docs/docs/ex10-new-virtual-adapter.md

 ---
 id: new-virtual-adapter
-title: 'Ex10: New Virtual adapter (interface)'
+title: '09.New Virtual adapter (interface)'
 ---

 The point of a virtual adapter is to run one dapplet on many adapters.